NOTE: This transcript has been updated and reads differently than the recording.

 YHVH did, indeed, establish Israel as His Order of Melchizedek nation by substituting the Levite tribe for all the firstborns of all the tribes.
 This was the change in the Law.
 It did not do away with the Law or the Priesthood.

-It was here, though, that the Melchizedek offices were split.
-The King function was separated from the Priest function.
+The King function had already been separated from the Priest function.
+We understand that from Aaron’s ordination in which he was made High Priest only, and not King.
 The Levites never were permitted to act as Kings and when YHVH established the Kings over Israel at their request, the Kings were never permitted to act as priests.
-In the future, this office will be restored and the Order of Melchizedek King-Priests will function in both capacities.
+In the future, this office will be restored and the Order of Melchizedek Kings and Priests will function in both capacities but perhaps not in the same individual.

 Revelation 5:10 And hast made us unto our God kings and priests: and we shall reign on the earth.